AgnosPCB/documentation/docs/Screen-layout.md

  ![alt text](assets/menu.png)

-**Reference moaic:** in the reference mosaic you can store references as files.
+**Reference mosaic:** in the reference mosaic you can store references as files.

 ![alt text](assets/menu-mosaic.png)

 **LOAD REFERENCE as file**: Use this ICON to load a **“reference”** or **“to be inspected”** photo.
 If you have stored a **“reference”** image and want to retrieve it to use it again, use this button.
 You can do the same with an image of a **“to be inspected”** circuit/ panel.
 This button will get non-functional if you have the **AUTO-PROCESSING** option enable, which will automatically process every photo taken with the camera.
 All the REFERENCE photos can be found inside the folder HOME/APP/REFERENCE.
-In a folder named after the YEAR-MONTH-DAY-TIME moment when the photo was taken. **You can rename the photos as you please**.
+In a folder named after the YEAR-MONTH-DAY-TIME moment when the photo was taken.
+You can rename the photos as you please.

 ![alt text](assets/menu-load-ref-file.png)

-**Swap:** with this you can swap betewn a reference and an UUI.
+**Swap:** with this you can swap between a reference and an UUI.

 ![alt text](assets/menu-tab.png)